camunda/camunda-docs-manual/content/user-guide/spring-boot-integration/webapps.md

 Also don't forget to define the appropriate version (with "ee" suffix): see [Overriding Camunda version](../#overriding-camunda-version).

-If using enterprise, you can also use the [`camunda.bpm.license-file`]({{<relref "user-guide/spring-boot-integration/configuration.md#license-file">}}) property to provide a license file that is inserted on application start.
+If you are using the enterprise edition, you can also use the [`camunda.bpm.license-file`]({{<relref "user-guide/spring-boot-integration/configuration.md#license-file">}}) property to provide a license file that is inserted on application start.
 Or copy your license file under the name `camunda-license.txt` to your `src/main/resources`.